-The Ogden Valley southwestern margin fault (Black and others, 2003) crosses the western part of the Project (Figures 3A-C).
+The Ogden Valley southwestern margin fault (Black and others, 2003) trends northwestward about 700 feet northeast of the proposed water reservoir location (Figure 2).
 The U.S. Geological Survey Quaternary Fault and Fold Database of the United States indicates this structure is a class A, northeast-dipping normal fault with an overall length of 17 kilometers and average strike of N16°W. The most-recent movement on this fault is believed to be middle to late Quaternary.
-The fault is concealed beneath unfaulted Holocene-age sediments and Western Geologic (2006) found no evidence for active (Holocene-age) faulting in one trench excavated across the presumed fault location a few hundred feet south of the Project.
-The nearest active fault to the Project is the Weber section of the Wasatch fault zone 5.7 miles to the west (Black and others, 2003).
+The fault is concealed beneath unfaulted Holocene-age sediments.
+The nearest active fault to the site is the Weber section of the Wasatch fault zone about 5.9 miles to the west (Black and others, 2003).